augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/README.md

 So far so good using these configuration files for **Big Sur (11.0.1)**.

-More details to come...
+More details to come including tools and details about configuration.

 ### Acknowledgments

-- [Dortania](https://github.com/dortania) For the awesome OpenCore desktop guide
+- [Dortania](https://github.com/dortania) For the awesome OpenCore desktop guide.
-- [OpenCore project](https://github.com/OpenCorePkg) For the cleanest and most complete bootloader
+- [OpenCore project](https://github.com/OpenCorePkg) For the cleanest and most complete bootloader of all time.